6 Best Campgrounds in Sequoia National Park

 This campground has more than 200 tent and RV sites, and can accommodate RVs up to 42 feet.
 It is located at an elevation of 6,700 feet and open from mid-April to the end of November, but this can vary depending on snow conditions.

-Reservations are available during the summer months, from late May through late September.
+Reservations are available 30 days in advance of your visit during the summer months, from late May through late September.
 Outside of these dates, sites are first-come, first-served.

 Stony Creek Campground is located just beyond the southern edge of Kings Canyon National Park and is a Forest Service campground, but it is convenient for visiting Kings Canyon or Sequoia National Park.
 The drive time to Grant Grove Village in Kings Canyon to the north, and to Lodgepole Village to the south, is about 25 minutes from Stony Creek Campground.